jinahya/cubrid-jdbc-driver/README.md

 e.g. See for [cubrid-jdbc-driver-9.2.26.0004/1.0.0](http://www.javadoc.io/doc/com.github.jinahya/cubrid-jdbc-driver-9.2.26.0004/1.0.0).

-## Want any artifact of specific version available on the central?
+## Want any artifact of specific version be available on the central?

 Just add an issue.
 I'll do it for you.
 It won't take long.